klux21/limitless_times/README.txt

 people without their knowledge and prior agreement.
 I dislike the idea to find anything of my software in military devices, weapons or spyware because it's traceably in the binaries of the most recently available compilers.
-The license ist not a big deal for most people except for the ones who make money out of wars and things that are usually a nasty stuff.
+The license is not a big deal for most people except for the ones who make money out of wars and things that are usually a nasty stuff.
 I don't expect anything good in return of supporting those people with this.
 But the license is much more permissive if it comes to a commercial usage than something like the GPL.
 It's for sure a good idea to use the software legally only and to care about the conditions of the license.
-Please be aware that this code is despite of its very permissive license no public domain software!
+Please be aware that this code is despite of the very permissive license no public domain software!
-( Except the list of time zones from TZ database which remain public domain as in the IANA time-zone database version 2024b https://www.iana.org/time-zones )
+( Except the list of time zones that remains public domain as in the IANA time-zone database version 2024b https://www.iana.org/time-zones )

 Life is great once there are less limits and problems and for this it's about time for limitless times now.